New Weekly Agenda from November 2 to 7, 2021

 The Free Fire Weekly Agenda for this week has arrived, players can win great prizes just by logging in a few days.
-Garena is showing off with the prizes lately, just a couple of days ago the company gave double diamond refills in Pagostore, then it started with special prizes for the ‘Day of the Dead’ event within Free Fire, but this time, the Weekly Agenda will surprise everyone.
+Garena is showing off with the prizes lately, just a couple of days ago the company gave double diamond refills in Pagostore, then it started with special prizes for the ‘Día de Muertos’ event within Free Fire, but this time, the Weekly Agenda will surprise everyone.

 Today’s or this week’s Free Fire Weekly Agenda is very special, this Weekly Agenda corresponds to the week of November 2 to 8, 2021.
 Among the most special things found inside her is the new Magic Roulette that thousands of Free Fire players have waited for.
 Anyway, let’s start with the new Weekly Agenda.